 Walking Holidays in Iceland

-Best Walking Holidays in Iceland
+Iceland Walking Holidays

 Alftavatn Lake: Wedged between the rugged rhyolite mountains on the Laugavegur Trail, Alftavatn Lake, also known as Swan Lake, has a staggeringly beautiful backdrop.
 The lake is renowned for its many species of fowl that congregate around the water, and it’s likely you’ll be able to spot swans, ducks and other waterfowl here.
 Alftavatn is a tranquil oasis and a popular spot for avid birdwatchers.
 While camping here during the summer months, you’ll also get to experience Iceland’s Midnight Sun, a natural phenomenon seen north of the Arctic Circle.